Behavioral Economics: Understanding Human Behavior’s Impact on Economic Decisions

 Have you ever wondered why people make certain economic that seem irrational or illogical?
 Well, that's where the fascinating field of behavioral economics comes into play.
 Behavioral economics combines insights from psychology and economics to understand how human behavior influences economic decisions.
 It explores why people sometimes make choices that go against traditional economic theory.

-• Traditional economics assumes that individuals are rational actors who make decisions based on their own self-.
+• Traditional economics assumes that individuals are rational actors who make decisions based on their own self-interest.
 However, behavioral economics recognizes that human behavior is often influenced by emotions, biases, and social factors.

 • Behavioral economics also considers the of social norms, peer , and other external factors on decision-making.
 For example, individuals may be more likely to save money if they see their friends and family doing the same.